 In general, it is recommended that you have a small protein-rich snack before your IV treatment.
 This will help to ensure that the IV fluids are correctly absorbed and will not cause any gastrointestinal upset.
-However, if you are receiving IV fluids, it is essential to follow your healthcare provider's instructions regarding eating and drinking.
+However, if you are receiving IV fluids, following your healthcare provider’s instructions regarding eating and drinking is essential.

 How do you feel after IV therapy?

 After IV therapy, you should feel like you have more energy.
 And if you had pain or nausea, those symptoms should have disappeared or improved.
 As a result of the magnesium in many IV drips and the increased fluids, you may feel sleepy.
 Your body will need time to adjust to the increased fluids since magnesium relaxes the muscles.